KurtwoodGreene/KurtwoodGreene/README.md

-I am Kurtwood Greene Sr. After spending two decades (1992 – 2012) as a FoxPro developer, in 2020 I began exploring various modern software development environments.
+Software Developer with a background spanning two decades in Microsoft Visual FoxPro and has transitioned to the .NET Core ecosystem since 2022.

-I am currently improving my skills in the .NET ecosystem.
-I am particularly interested in Blazor, Web API, EF Core, SQL, and Maui.
+I am particularly interested in Blazor, WebAPI, EFCore, SQL, and Maui with remote/hybrid collaboration near the St. Pete/Tampa, Florida area.

-I am seeking to collaborate remotely or hybrid within the Tampa Florida area.

 kurtwoodgreene@gmail.com